ddsbook/blog/2014/11/hubbard.md

 a population is between the smallest and largest values in any random sample of five from that population."
 And even though the math on it is fairly easy, I found it much more fun to think through how to simulate it.
-There may be times when creating a simulation (ya know, [like a Monte Carlo](http://en.wikipedia.org/wiki/Monte_Carlo_method)), and not only could it be helpful it's often rather fun.
+There may be times when the math is either too complex (relative term, I know), but creating a simulation may be the only option.

 Let's think through this, first we will need a population and the median of that population.
 We will draw our population from a normal